mihai2000q/ConsiliumTempus-be/docs/api/Api.User.md

 ### Update

-Only the owner of this endpoint (the user in question) can update their data.
+Only the owner of this endpoint (the user in question) can update their data (which is implicit, because the id is not passed, but read from the token).

 ```js
 PUT {{host}}/api/users